EaseTech/utilities/org/README.md

-utilities
+Data Processor
 =========

-A simple repository for utility classes
+A command line utility to read a delimited file, and hash certain values using SHA-256